 Recognizing, in turn, is emotionally appreciating the meaning in one’s life.
-Landau tells how a relative, whose son tragically passed away at the age of thirty-six, expressed gratitude for the time they had together.
-She not only acknowledged — at an intellectual level — that their time together was meaningful but also recognized it at an emotional level.
+Landau tells how a relative, whose son tragically passed away at the age of 36, expressed gratitude for the time they had together.
+She not only acknowledged—at an intellectual level—that their time together was meaningful but also recognized it at an emotional level.

 Get Perfectionism Out of Your Way

 “Do your hardest to be at the top of your game, improve every joke you can until the last possible second, then let it go.
 Don’t overthink it.
 It will never be perfect.
 Perfection is overrated.” —Tina Fey

 The energy behind perfectionism comes mainly from a desire to avoid failure.
 We must shift our focus away from the disastrous possibilities to what we might learn from it instead.

 The beginning of a project is a warm-up, not the real thing.
 Author Daniel Pink recommends writing the opening of a piece without caring much about it.
 He suggests deleting the first and second paragraph afterward.
 The beginning is like clearing your throat—it helps prepare for your act, but it’s not the final outcome.

 No business idea, design, or article will be good enough in your head—just launch it.

 Don’t Judge, Go with the Flow